Installation#

 git clone https://github.com/JohnKendrick/PDielec.git

 This will create a directory ~/Software/PDielec.
-To make the program generally available to the user:

 As part of the installation, you will have to install several Python packages into your environment.
 The full list of packages is as follows;